 The new convertible SUV is based, in part, on the VW T-Cross Breeze concept car from 2016, which follows in the vein of the Range Rover Evoque convertible – a drop-top version of an existing crossover.

 But Volkswagen’s main reason for announcing the T-Roc Cabriolet was to confirm that the company is changing to suit the SUV-crazy landscape.

 “Volkswagen is evolving into an SUV brand,” said Dr. Herbert Diess, CEO of the Volkswagen brand.

 The company says that the T-Roc Cabriolet is “within the framework of its major model offensive”.
 VW expects that the T-Roc and its drop-top sibling to help boost the brand’s bottom line.

 A press release stated that “SUVs are currently making a key contribution to the growth of the Volkswagen Group’s core brand”.

 By the time the T-Roc Cabriolet is launched, Volkswagen is expecting to have 20 SUVs are part of its model range across the globe.
-It says that it expects to have SUVs account for 40 per cent of its volume, spruiking the success of the Tiguan as an example.
+It says that it expects to have SUVs account for 40 per cent of its volume, and it spruiks the success of the Tiguan as an example of this growth.

-Around 720,000 Tiguans have been delivered to date, claiming that it’s one of the 10 best-selling models in the world and part the top three SUVs.
+Around 720,000 Tiguans have been delivered to date, claiming that it’s one of the 10 best-selling models of vehicles in the world and part the top three top-selling SUVs globally.